 - 76% of Yelp users have a college or higher education level.

 According to the Online Reviews Survey, 45% of consumers will likely check Yelp reviews before visiting a business.
 Yelp ranks only second to Google (64%), which shows just how many consumers use Yelp regularly.
 While Google may boast more reviews and users overall, Yelp’s demographics represent a very valuable segment of customers who have higher incomes and education levels.

 The data for putting effort into Yelp reviews is overwhelming, and the effects of a negative Yelp review that isn't replied to or resolved can hurt your business for a long time.
 Reviews are criticial if you are a business owner and these platforms should be a key piece of your business plan and marketing plan.
 With that, let’s dive into how businesses can make sure their Yelp profiles are visible and appealing to potential customers

 Claim Your Business on Yelp

 Start with creating a Yelp business account and then making sure you’ve claimed your Yelp business page.
-If you own multiple businesses or locations, you’ll be able to claim their Yelp business pages under the same account.
+If you have setup a Google My Business Page then you will find it is a pretty simliar process.
+If you are a business owner of multiple businesses or locations, you’ll be able to claim their Yelp business pages under the same account.

 If a Yelp business page doesn’t already exist for your company, you’ll need to create a new one from scratch.
 You can do this by also typing in your business name and street address in the same search bar and then clicking on the “Add Here” button.
 After providing some additional business information, such as a phone number, website, and operating hours, Yelp will then verify your company and have Yelp moderators approve the listing.
 If it’s approved, you’ll get email instructions on how to claim your business page.